xuwang/docker-fleetui-builder/README.md

 ## Quick start

-Before build, change this line in Dockerfile to your forked fleet-ui repo:
+Before build, change the following line in Dockerfile to your forked fleet-ui repo.
+I forked my repo from [fleet-ui](https://github.com/purpleworks/fleet-ui.git) and updated fleetctl to 0.9.1., among other things.

 	ENV FLEETUIREPO github.com/xuwang/fleet-ui

 Then run:

 	./build.sh

-It builds two images, first fleet-ui-builder, and then fleet-ui by running fleet-ui-builder.
+It builds two images.
+The first one is _fleet-ui-builder_, and then the script calls it to build _fleet-ui_.

 ## How does it work

 The builder Dockerfile creates an isolated docker enviromment, with the software packages and docker daemon installed.
-The result image is called _fleet-ui-builder_ which, when run, will build _fleet-ui_ docker image. _fleet-ui_ image is the one you will run or push to your dockerhub to share.
+The result image is called _fleet-ui-builder_ which, when run, will build _fleet-ui_ docker image. _fleet-ui_ image is the one you will run or push to your dockerhub account to share.

 The builder environment includes: